oven-sh/bun/docs/project/development.md

 Configuring a development environment for Bun can take 10-30 minutes depending on your internet connection and computer speed.
 You will need ~10GB of free disk space for the repository and build artifacts.

+If you are using Windows, you must use a WSL environment as Bun does not yet compile on Windows natively.

 ## Install LLVM

 Bun requires LLVM 15 and Clang 15 (`clang` is part of LLVM).
 This version requirement is to match WebKit (precompiled), as mismatching versions will cause memory allocation failures at runtime.
 In most cases, you can install LLVM through your system package manager: